booch-self/self-concepts/README.md

 ## Architectural Principles

-There are six principless that shape the architecture of Self's foundational abstractions:
+There are six principles that shape the architecture of Self's foundational abstractions:

 * Mindful systemic behavior emerges from a constellation of mindless agents.